 Holding tanks are not considered treatment units and are generally not allowed for year-round usage on a permanent basis.
 However, holding tanks may be approved on a case-by-case basis for seasonal operations or temporary usage while building or repairing permanent treatment facilities.
 Evidence of an agreement with a professional hauler for disposal of waste (see Section J.6. of this document) may be necessary prior to approval of holding tank installation.
 If holding tank waste is to be treated at a wastewater treatment plant, the treatment plant must be permitted by the Department to accept septage.
 The holding tank should have a capacity equal to at least twice the volume of waste to be generated between anticipated removal dates, with a minimum volume of 1,000 gallons.
 Installation of a high-level alarm positioned to allow storage of at least three days' volume of waste after activation is recommended.
+An automated valve connected to the alarm system should be considered on the water service line to the facility to avoid holding tank overflows.
+The valve should be located upstream of all fixtures and immediately downstream of any fire suppression supply line or a hydro-pneumatic tank, if one exists.
 A cover over the tank or another method of odor control may be necessary.
 If winter usage is planned, the tank should be protected from freezing.